 Potential Solutions and Alternatives

-While using a bike pump as the primary method of inflating a car tire is not recommended, there are certain solutions and alternatives that can be explored in specific situations:
+While using a bike pump as the primary method of inflating a car tire is not recommended, some certain solutions and alternatives can be explored in specific situations:

 a.
 Emergency Use: